emiperez/repeson/README.md

 # repeson
 A JSON-RPC Client for Java.
-It can be used with either Jackson or Yasson Json libraries.
 It uses the HttpClient of JDK11, so requests can be sent either blocking (synchronous) or not blocking (asynchronous)
 ## How to use it
 ### 1. Adding the dependency to your project